CLI Options

 rule withdraw_fails()

-If we want to run the invariant on different Prover jobs we could run
+If we want to run the invariant on different Prover jobs we could run the command:

 certoraRun Bank.sol --verify Bank:Bank.spec --split_rules address_zero_cannot_become_an_account